ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 {{code-sdf-construction-message}} shows a potential SDF construction message that initializes a device, setting its `manufacturer` and `firmwareVersion` as context information.
+The construction message also assigns a `thingId` as well as an initial `ipAddress` that can be used with the interaction affordances that may be present in the corresponding SDF model.

 ~~~ sdf
 info: